-Option Name Description on Close matches only Specifies whether to return only those geocoded results that are close match candidates.
+Option Name Description Close matches only Specifies whether to return only those geocoded results that are close match candidates.
 For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates would be returned instead of all 10.
 To specify what is considered a close match, use the Close match criteria options.
 Address candidates are ranked according to how closely the input address matches these preferences.
-Match mode Specifies ho w to determine whether a candidate is a close match.
-One of the following: Custom This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
+Match mode Specifies how to determine whether a candidate is a close match.
+One of the Custom This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
 Use the Close match criteria check boxes to specify the address elements you want.
 This is the default value for most countries.
 Exact All of a candidate address's elements must match in order for the candidate to be considered a close match.
 Close Only the candidate address's house number must match in order for the candidate to be considered a close match.
 For Chile, China, Great Britain, Estonia, India, Indonesia, Latvia, Lithuania, Slovakia, Slovenia, Taiwan, and South Africa, only the street name and town must match.
 Relaxed All candidate addresses are considered a close match.
 All input Specifies whether candidates must match all non-blank input fields to be considered a close match.
 For example, if an input address contains a city and postal code, then candidates for this address must match the city and postal code to be considered a close match.
-House number Specifies whether candidates must match the house number to be considered a clo The Africa a and Middle East countries do not generally have house numbers in the option does match if the ranges.
-The candidate d t this option you should also require an exact match on street name.
-This not significantly affect performance.
-It does, however, affect the type of candidate address corresponds to a segment that does not contain any e type of match can also be affected when the house number range for a oes not contain the input house number.
-If you relax the house number, set the maximum ranges to be returned to a value higher than 0.
+House number Specifies whether candidates must match the house number to be considered a clomatch.
+Some countries covered in the Latin America database have house number data.
+See Address Guidelines for Latin America on page 10 for details of Latin America number and postal coverage.
+If you select this option you should also require an exact match on street name.
+The option does not significantly affect performance.
+It does, however, affect the type of match if the candidate address corresponds to a segment that does not contain an ranges.
+The type of match can also be affected when the house number range for candidate does not contain the input house number.
+If you relax the house number you should set the maximum ranges to be returned to a value higher than 0.